ArezooAlizadeh/Spiking-Neural-Network-Model-Superior-Colliculus/README.md

 ![image](https://github.com/user-attachments/assets/ef1be35f-388e-4451-a5d7-75d51fc401aa)

-Eye-displacement amplitude, and peak eye velocity, as a function of the input current’s population size for stimulation at sites corresponding to T=15, 20 and 30 deg.
+Parameters were optimized by genetic algorithm (look at SNN_eye.py) Eye-displacement amplitude, and peak eye velocity, as a function of the input current’s population size for stimulation at sites corresponding to T=15, 20 and 30 deg.

 ![image](https://github.com/user-attachments/assets/27c65007-fd68-474b-a0ae-591a7d3e80ca)